-'Wonder Woman': 10 Big Differences Between the Movie and DC's Comic Books
+‘Wonder Woman’: 10 Big Differences Between the Movie and DC’s Comic Books

 Diana Prince

-Originally, there was a separate character — a nurse — named Diana Prince, who has a striking resemblance to Wonder Woman.
-Upon encountering Ms. Prince — who happens to be in love with a man in South America — Amazon Diana realizes her good fortune (which she attributes to the godly intervention) and assumes the woman’s identity, allowing her to go off with her boyfriend and giving Wonder Woman a plausible civilian guise.
+Originally, there was a separate character — a nurse — named Diana Prince, who had a striking resemblance to Wonder Woman.
+Upon encountering Ms. Prince — who happened to be in love with a man in South America — Amazon Diana realized her good fortune (which she attributed to the godly intervention) and assumed the woman’s identity, allowing her to go off with her boyfriend and giving Wonder Woman a plausible civilian guise.

-The film, following the lead of later DC reboots, streamlines everything, doing away with the separate character and making Diana Prince a straightforward alter ego, like Clark Kent, complete with glasses, natch.
+The film, following the lead of later DC reboots, streamlines everything, doing away with the separate character and making Diana Prince a straightforward alter ego, like Clark Kent — complete with glasses, natch.

-Watch: The Wonder Woman Cast Reveal How the Invisible Jet, Jumpa Would Work in Sequel
+Watch: The Wonder Woman Cast Reveals How the Invisible Jet, Jumpa Would Work in Sequel

 Read more from Yahoo Movies: